aws-samples/aws-hpc-recipes/recipes/pcs/getting_started/README.md

     * Under **Capabilities and transforms**
         * Check all three boxes
     * Choose **Create stack**
-4. Monitor the status of the stack named **get-started-cfn**.
+4. Monitor the status of your stack (e.g. **get-started-cfn**).
 When its status is `CREATE_COMPLETE`, you can interact with the PCS cluster.

 ### Interact with the PCS cluster

 You can administer your cluster using the AWS PCS console, or you can connect to one of its login nodes to run jobs and manage data.
-The **get-started-cfn** CloudFormation stack can help you with this.
-In the [AWS CloudFormation console](https://console.amazonaws.com/cloudformation/home), choose the stack named **get-started-cfn**.
+Your new CloudFormation stack can help you with this.
+In the [AWS CloudFormation console](https://console.amazonaws.com/cloudformation/home), choose the stack you have created.
 Then, navigate to the **Outputs** tab.

 You should see two URLs:
 * **PcsConsoleUrl** This is a link to the cluster you created, in the PCS console.
 Go here to explore the cluster, node group, and queue configuration.